 Do you know there’s tons of kid-friendly best blueberry farms in the U.S.?
-They are great places to pick your own berries to make your own jam, blueberry pie and cobbler.
-But also, berry farms teach children where food comes from and how it grows!
-There’s nothing like watching them eat right from the blueberry bush.
+They are great places to pick your own berries to make your own jam and blueberry desserts like blueberry pie and cobbler.
+But also, blueberry farms teach children how blueberries grow and how to harvest blueberries!
+Best of all, there’s nothing like watching them eat right from the blueberry bush.

 Blueberry Fun Facts